Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - FLASH

   128KB FLASH ROM.
-The CPU boots from the flash rom, which in turn is responsible for loading the first 32 blocks of storage from the SD Card into the TOP (Bank 15) bank of RAM and then jumping to the first address in that bank.
+The CPU boots from the flash ROM, which in turn is responsible for loading the first 32 blocks of storage from the SD Card into the TOP (Bank 15) bank of RAM and then jumping to the first address in that bank.